-While Medicare covers some healthcare expenses, older Americans are still spending significant out-ofpocket money on supplemental health insurance premiums, long-term-care insurance, home healthcare and non-medical in-home care.
+While Medicare covers some healthcare expenses, older Americans are still spending significant out-of-pocket money on supplemental health insurance premiums, long-term-care insurance, home healthcare and non-medical in-home care.
 A reverse mortgage allows homeowners age 62 and older to borrow against their home equity in order to access a new source of funds, while they continue to live in and own their homes.
 It can help them afford the care they need, without having to draw upon savings or other investments.

-For example:To learn more about how a reverse mortgage could help the older adults you care for to pay for healthcare costs, please call me today.
+To learn more about solutions that could help the older adults you care for to pay for healthcare, in-home care, and/or home modifications that can help them be safer and more comfortable, please call me today.

 HECM Loan Specialist, NMLS #21059

 Branch NMLS # 1404799

 700 Commerce Drive, Suite 5055

 Clone Larry!
 When we met Larry McAnarney, it did not take long to feel comfortable.
 There was no high pressure feeling; he answered our questions and put us at ease.
 Larry was great!
 Our Hud counselor, and the gentleman who did our closing were very good, too.
 Only one problem.....we should have done it sooner.
 Larry gets SIX stars.
 Bernice and Dave